HDO-PRO/Unofficial-HDO-Box-Repo/README.md

 ## ❤️ HDO PRO Community

-This repository is maintained by the community.
+Maintained by the community for documentation and informational purposes.

-**HDO PRO is NOT affiliated with, associated with, authorized by, endorsed by, or sponsored by HDO Box or its developers.**
+**This repository is NOT affiliated with, associated with, authorized by, endorsed by, or sponsored by HDO Box or its developers.**

 All HDO Box trademarks, logos, and copyrights remain the property of their respective owners.